whyyor/Dotfiles/README.md

 ```

 Remember, when creating a symbolic link on macOS (or any Unix-like OS), the target of the link (in your case, `$DOTFILES/scripts/t`) must also be an executable file for the link to work as a command.

+# Info

+## Applications Used

+- Alacritty
+- Neovim
+- Tmux
+- Yabai
+- skhd

+## Dependencies

+- fzf
+- ripgrep
+- xclip
+- pngpaste
+- lazy-git

+## Theme: Monokai

+## Fonts Used

+JetBrainMono Nerd Font can be found here -> [Nerd Fonts](https://www.nerdfonts.com/font-downloads).

+### More apps I personally use for mac and have included scripts for

+- Intermission: I have included a restart script for instermission that will prompt when installing script press 3 to avoid that config
+  - Intermission is an RSI prevention software that I generally use.